pauli31/cross-lingual-transform-method/kiv-nlp-cross-lingual-transformations/README.md

-# Cross-Lingual Methods for transformation
+# Cross-Lingual Methods for Linear Transformation

 The goal is to find a matrix **T** and then transform space **X** using the matrix **T** as follows: